seowcs/GraphNet-backend/README.md

 After installing the networkx library, errors may show up in:
 `env\Lib\site-packages\networkx\readwrite\gexf.py` and
 `env\Lib\site-packages\networkx\readwrite\graphml.py`
-saying that numpy does not have attribute int in np.int.
+saying that numpy does not have attribute int in `np.int`.
 Follow accordingly to the instructions in the errors in order to rectify it.